Market Cap: ₪816M TTM revenue: ₪191.6M YOY return: +23.29% |

 Forecast effort: F Forecast accuracy: F |

-ImageSat International (ISI) is a profitable Israeli old-space provider of earth observation services, offering optical and radar satellites.
+mageSat International (ISI) is a once-profitable Israeli “old-space” provider of Earth observation services, offering optical and radar satellites.
 ISI stock trades on the Tel Aviv Stock Exchange.
-ISI specializes in advanced imagery AI and data analytics on top of its imagery.
+ISI specializes in advanced imagery AI and data analytics leveraging its imagery.
 All but one of ISI’s six largest customers are governments.
-ISI traditionally operated large, high-spec satellites up to 400 kg competing with Maxar, Airbus, and Satrec.
-ISI recently crossed over becoming the only old-space provider also offering smaller new-space size satellites competing with Blacksky, Planet Labs and Satellogic.
-Management failed to hit it business targets post-IPO.
-Profits and ISI stock price both are down.
-In 2024 ISI closed two new large contracts strongly suggesting significant 2025 revenue growth.
+ISI traditionally operated large, high-spec satellites up to 400 kg, competing with Maxar, Airbus, and Satrec.
+ISI recently crossed over, becoming the only “old-space” provider also offering smaller “new-space”-sized satellites, competing with BlackSky, Planet Labs, and Satellogic.
+Management failed to hit its business targets post-IPO.
+Both profits and ISI’s stock price are down.
+In 2024, ISI closed two new large contracts, suggesting significant revenue growth in 2025.
+However this has yet to develop and ISI’s backlog remains flat.

 2 Minute Version

 - Imagesat International (ISI) is an old space satellite imagery provider.
 Founded in 1997, ISI operates satellites comparable in size and spec to Maxar, Airbus, and Satrec.
-ISI’s main customer base are international governments not hostile to Israel.
+ISI’s main customers are international governments unhostile to Israel.

-- ISI uniquely does not manufacture its own satellites.
+- ISI does not manufacture its own satellites.
 ISI purchase satellites from related party (shareholder) Israel Aircraft Industries (IAI), and more recently from Terran Orbital (United States) and ST Engineering (Singapore).
-This lack of vertical integration likely costs ISI millions in yearly lost profits.
+This lack of vertical integration makes ISI an outlier among satellite imagery providers.

 - ISI originally planned to go public on the U.S. Nasdaq with a $500m market cap in 2006.
-Infighting over targeting Venezuelan sales, and Hugo Chávez making a potential $150m investment resulted in a lawsuit.
-The Nasdaq IPO fell apart.
+Infighting over targeting Venezuelan sales, and Hugo Chávez making a potential $150m investment resulted in litigation.
+The Nasdaq IPO later collapsed.

-- ISI finally went public in February 2022 on the Tel Aviv Stock Exchange with a valuation of approximately $370m.
+- Sixteen years later ISI went public on the Tel Aviv Stock Exchange in February 2022 with a valuation of approximately $370 million.

-- The EROS NG constellation in comprised of two SAR and four optical imagery satellites with resolution up to 30 cm.
-ISI’s satellites are thus among the highest spec commercial imagery satellites in the world.
+- ISI’s satellites are among the highest spec commercial imagery satellites in the world.
+Its EROS NG constellation in comprised of two SAR and four optical imagery satellites with resolution up to 30 cm.

-- ISI has operated profitably each of the last 5 years with a revenue CAGR of 10%.
-Growing debt remains concerning.
-Profits dipped in 2022 before rebounding in 2023, but still are below 2019-2021 levels.
+- ISI operated profitably leading up to its IPO with revenue growing with CAGR of 10%.
+However, growing debt remains concerning.
+Profits dipped in 2022 before rebounding in 2023, but remain below 2019-2021 levels.
 And debt grew to approximately nine-times 2023 profit.

 - Five customers comprise 85% of ISI’s sales.
 Three of these five customers generally show declining YoY sales, while two show gains. (original research)

 - ISI’s backlog peaked in 2Q 2022 and since is down approximately 20%.
-However this likely will change after ISI signed two new contracts.
-In September 2024, ISI announced a $54m, three-year contract with an unnamed international defense customer.
+In September 2024, ISI announced a $54 million, three-year contract with an unnamed international defense customer.
 This single contract equates to $18.2m in yearly revenue, a value more than 40% of ISI’s total revenue in 2023.

 - The same month, ISI announced another contract to provide two “new-space” class Runner satellites to an Asian customer.
 Based on costs ISI reported for its first Runner satellite, this contract likely values at least $30m. (original research and analysis below)